olin-fse/fse-docs/assignments/project-blueprint.md

 **Remember!
 This document is as much for you as it is for us.**

-After you've read through these guidelines, take a look at our example blueprint for Shawty, the next big name in URL shortening services (coming shortly).
+After you've read through these guidelines, take a look at our [example blueprint](https://drive.google.com/open?id=1PjJR-U7jhpOoL7t2SwpDcnfYNZ6zstw0pcCaE7JGdOs) for Shawty, the next big name in URL shortening services.

 ##### Submission